shadowaxe99/AI-AGENTIC-APPLE-SAUCE/README.md

 The E2B REST API provides an interface for managing cloud environments for AI agents.

-We give you a full cloud development environment that's sandboxed.
+This API gives your agent a full cloud development environment that's sandboxed.
 That means:

 - Access to Linux OS
 - Using filesystem (create, list, and delete files and dirs)